Showing posts with label brain function. Show all posts

 • Serotonin: Influences mood and cognitive functions.

-An imbalance in these neurotransmitters can affect memory, as seen in conditions like Alzheimer’s disease, where acetylcholine levels decline significantly.
+An imbalance in these neurotransmitters can affect memory, as seen in conditions such as Alzheimer’s disease, in which acetylcholine levels decline significantly.

 How Memory Changes Over Time